West Asian And The Middle East Commodity Market

 The industrial production of ammonia began in the 19th century.
 In 1823, British chemist Sir Humphry Davy developed a method to produce ammonia by passing an electric current through a mixture of Nitrogen and hydrogen gases.
 However, this process was not efficient for large-scale production.
 The breakthrough in large-scale ammonia production came with the development of the Haber-Bosch process.
 In the early 20th century, German chemists Fritz Haber and Carl Bosch developed a catalytic process to synthesize ammonia from nitrogen and hydrogen gases under high pressure and temperature.
 This process, patented in 1910, revolutionized ammonia production and made it economically viable for industrial use.

-Ask Your Marketing Questions About West Asian Chemical Ammonia Chlorine Oman Coal Lime Trade In West Asia
+Ask Your Marketing Questions About West Asian Chemicals Chemical Ammonia Chlorine Nitrogen Egypt Oman Food Coal Lime Trade In West Asia

 Source